jumpml/blog/content/blog/first-post-welcome/index.md

 3. **Build**: complete A-Z steps for the implementation of a useful thing (hardware, software, or both).
 Example: **Build** a keyword spotter on a Pi.
 4. **Design**: use case, architecture, structure, theory, concepts and ideas behind the implementation of a useful thing.
 Example: **Design** of a smart voice device.
 5. **Concepts**: math, modeling, theory on how something works.
 Example: **Concepts** behind MVDR beamforming.
-6. **Review**: a review of a paper, product, conference, competition, markets, hardware, open-source tools, libraries, etc. Example: PyTorch **Review**.
+6. **Review**: a review of a paper, product, conference, competition, markets, hardware, open-source tools, libraries, etc. Example: BERT **Review**.

-7. **Perspectives**: aggregate key ideas, overarching philosophies to guide how to look at things with a big-picture context. **Perspectives** on machine-learned intelligence.
+7. **Perspectives**: aggregate key ideas, overarching philosophies to guide how to look at things with a big-picture context.
+   **Perspectives** on machine-learned intelligence.

+8. **Notes**: these notes mostly serve the purpose to remind me of things that I tend to forget.
+Example: PyTorch **Review**.